Rover P5B Coupe In The Nude [Part 1]: Introduction

 Partly that is down to the construction – the P5 was a bit of a hybrid, and showed Rover starting to push the boundaries of car body engineering in the 1950’s (which would culminate with the P6 launch in 1963).
 The Rover P5 and P5B is primarily Rover’s first unitary or monocoque design (i.e. it doesn’t have a separate chassis, although it does still have ‘chassis rails’ as part of the monocoque at the rear and a substantial subframe at the front), and also Rover’s first attempt at a ‘base unit’ car, where some of the exterior panels are not load-bearing.

-As you’ll see, the car is a left-hand drive export model.
+As you can see, the car is a left-hand drive export model.
 The great majority of the car is identical to a right-hand drive model.
 It doesn’t look too bad from outside, but as mentioned above, it’s successfully hiding some pretty-bad corrosion.

 It’s also worth mentioning that the bodyshell of the Rover P5 and P5B changed very little through it’s lifetime.
 There were detail changes such as to the front wings when the P5B was introduced and the B-pillars when inertia-reel seatbelts were introduced in the late 1960’s, but most of these photos are relevant to all cars (except the engine, obviously).